Phobias and Irrational Fears

 Meditation is a relaxation technique that can help to prevent anxiety—and it can actually change your brain as well.
 With regular practice, meditation boosts activity in the area of the brain responsible for feelings of serenity, helping to quell fear and panic before they strike.
 Try the Ride the Wild Horse meditation, part of HelpGuide’s free EQ toolkit.

-Tip 4: Challenge negative thoughts
+Phobia self-help tip 3: Challenge negative thoughts

 Learning to challenge unhelpful thoughts is an important step in overcoming your phobia.
 When you have a phobia, you tend to overestimate how bad it will be if you’re exposed to the situation you fear.
 At the same time, you underestimate your ability to cope.